samtaylortovar/Intro-to-programming-final/README.md

 if everything works well it should list the next 10 events from google calander into the console...

 and thats it!
+ if you want to you can try to add an event to the calander using the calanderproject.py and editing the code to make your own event. its really easy.